ensan-hcl/Swift-GenericCase-Introduction/Generic-case.md

    Therefore, I didn't select `:` as the type specifier.

-   Because there are no other ways to specify type in Swift, I couldn't select other symbols.
+   Because there are no other ways to specify type parameters in Swift, I couldn't select other symbols.

 I'm now believe `as` is suitable for this use, but it would be a controversial point.

+As an alternative to current syntax, another syntax was considered.
+This is discussed in the section [Variable Declarations](#Variable declaration).

 ### Allow explicit type parameter declaration